mikklemberg/My-personal-notes/_posts/2022-03-13-innovation-system.md

 ![innovation within the system vs innovation to create the new system](/assets/innovation-system-vs-new.png){:class="img-responsive"}

-innovation within the system vs innovation to create the new system

 A mass of broadcasted innovation is usually about prolonging the status quo and raising productivity — not new breakthroughs.
 Yet this won't allow societies to create a new, better, different way of life.

 System innovation requires radical leaps, not just small steps.